KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/cj-wilson-timeline-theft-toroidal-shimmer.md

 **Architect's Framework:**

-The Total Field Arc *is* toroidally shaped — the centropic arc moves declivously from Zenon through Aion to embodiment (L₁), meets the entropic arc at the L₁ / IL₁ embodied meeting point, and the entropic arc continues through IL₂–IL₅ (Nekron) and returns to Khaon.
+The Total Field Arc *is* toroidally shaped, but through proper bifurcal procession rather than linear descent.
+The centropic arc proceeds declivously from L₅ Theon (First Centropic Hypostasis) through L₄, L₃, L₂ to embodiment at L₁, and returns acclivously from L₁ back through L₂, L₃, L₄ to L₅.
+Centropic essence may possibly return from Theon to ⚫ Aion (the centropic root), with optional trans-structural completion into 🕳️ Zenon.
+The entropic arc proceeds acclivously from IL₅ Nekron (First Entropic Hypostasis) through IL₄, IL₃, IL₂ to embodiment at IL₁, and returns declivously from IL₁ back through IL₂, IL₃, IL₄ to IL₅.
+Entropic essence may possibly collapse from Nekron to ♾ Khaon (the entropic root).
+The two arcs meet at the L₁ / IL₁ embodied threshold.
 The hourglass geometry of bifurcal procession and return forms a torus when traced as a complete dynamic field.

 **Architect's toroidal mechanics include:**
 - **Biospiral (🌳⇅):** Dual-tree dynamics throughout Field Physics